AnnualCreditReport.com: Use of website

 AnnualCreditReport.com requires users to register with the site and provide their basic identification information, such as name, address, and Social Security number.
 The user is then sent to the website of the individual credit reporting agency they select, where they are asked additional security questions to confirm their identity before getting their report.
 A consumer can request reports from all three agencies at the same time or stagger the requests throughout the twelve-month period as a way to self-monitor their credit data.
 In order to obtain a free credit report, users are not required to give a credit card number but establishing an account is required by some of the agencies.
 Any inaccuracies or signs of identity theft may be dealt with using the mechanisms provided under the FCRA and FACTA.

 Over a two-year period from December 2004 to December 2006, 52 million credit reports were issued to consumers through AnnualCreditReport.com.
 According to the Consumer Data Industry Association, fewer than 2 percent of the reports reviewed by a consumer resulted in a dispute in which data was deleted from the report.

 Credit scores are not included in free credit reports obtained from AnnualCreditReport.com.
 For a fee, each of the credit bureaus offer credit scores as an add-on feature of the report.

 In March 2021, it was announced that the website would offer free credit reports to all Americans weekly through April 20, 2022.

+Since October 2023, the website has offered free permanent weekly reports.